WebQA: Multihop and Multimodal QA

 \subsection{Answers From Text}

-To generate diverse, yet consistent, topics for mining difficult multi-hop reasoning questions, we construct clusters of similar entities, but where text snippets had low overall n-gram overlap or semantic similarity (resulting in 8K clusters).
-We provide annotators with four snippets to prevent information overload, and (by request) allow them to contribute facts they researched to help answer the question.
+We collected multi-hop QA pairs that involve combining knowledge from $\geq$2 snippets.
+To generate diverse, yet consistent, topics for mining difficult multi-hop reasoning questions, we construct clusters of similar entities, but where text snippets had low overall n-gram overlap or semantic similarity (yielding 8K clusters).
+We provide annotators with four snippets to prevent and allow them to contribute facts they researched to help answer the question.

 \paragraph{Hard Negative Mining} For text distractors we mine passages from Wikipedia that contain noun phrases from the question and choose those with the highest lexical overlap but lacking reference to the answer.
-For image distractors, we use the images and captions present on the aforementioned Wikipedia pages, again filtering for those with high lexical overlap.

-In total, we collected 24K text-based questions, each with an average of 2.0 correct text facts, 14.6 text distractors and 11.6 visual distractors.
+For image distractors, we use the images and descriptions present on the aforementioned Wikipedia pages, again filtering for those with high lexical overlap.
+In total, we collected 24K text-based questions, each requiring 2.0 text sources, and paired with 14.6 text and 11.6 visual distractors.
 Lacking clear criteria for question categorization, we do not construct an adversarial test split, but instead simply sample randomly.